Cache Tag

 Each instance of the Cache Tag behavior can only take a single value, which can be a variable.
 If you want to specify more cache tags for a property, add multiple instances of this behavior to a rule.
 Values of all Cache Tag behavior instances specified for a property are combined.

-You can't tag content that's already cached or when using NetStorage as your origin.
+You can't tag content when using NetStorage as your origin.

 Field | What it does |